Tapret

 2) According to Taproot rules, every branch and leaf hashing operation is performed in lexicographic order of the two operands.

-Therefore, two cases that lead to two different proofs of uniqueness of the commitment can occur.
+Therefore, three cases that lead to two different proofs of uniqueness of the commitment can occur.

 a) If the hash of the Tapret commitment (tHT) is greater than the top-level hash of the Script Path Spend (tHABC), it will be put on the right side of the Script Tree.
 In this case, the commitment at this position is considered as a valid proof of uniqueness.
 The related Merkle Proof of inclusion and uniqueness consists of tHABC and P only, as shown in the diagram below.